 Parc national de Frontenac sits on the shores of Grand lac Saint-François, the 3rd biggest lake south of the St. Lawrence River.
 It’s a haven for more than 200 bird species and over 30 mammal species.
 The hardwood-covered hills are the kingdom of white-tailed deer, while the mosaic of lakes, ponds, marshes and streams shelter ducks, otters and other creatures who go about their business under the gaze of the great blue heron, ever-present on the territory.
 Boating activities are featured here, along with hiking and cycling.
 Whether you camp, go canoe-camping or stay in a cabin or rustic shelter, you’ll discover a gorgeous natural setting, including a captivatingly fragrant peat bog that’s at least a thousand years old.
 Carnivore plants, orchids, and the arrow Arum, a rare plant species, also reflect the rich biodiversity of Parc national de Frontenac.

-Book your camping trip or ready-to-camp trip before July 1, 2016 and you’ll benefit from a 25% discount on the fourth and subsequent nights of your stay (certain conditions apply).
-Get ready to enjoy a unique experience in nature!
+Book your camping or ready-to-camp stay for summer 2018 and you’ll benefit from a 20% discount on the third and subsequent nights of your stay.
+Details and conditions

 Activities for your youngsters, accommodations, and services - discover what this family destination has in store for your vacation!
 See our detailed fact sheet.

 A single piece of firewood can destroy millions of trees.
 Invasive insects and diseases can hide inside it.
 Buy it locally.
 Burn it on site.
 Find out more

 Sign up for Sépaq emails to be the first to find out about our promotions, news and special offers.